mathiasbynens/custom.keylayout/README.md

 # My custom `.keylayout` files

-This repository contains customized AZERTY and QWERTY keyboard layouts in `.keylayout` format, for use on Mac OS X. Every `.keylayout` file has its own README, with details on what changed.
+This repository contains customized AZERTY and QWERTY keyboard layouts in `.keylayout` format, for use on OS X. Every `.keylayout` file has its own README, with details on what changed.

 ## How to install a new keyboard layout